ikjordan/picosounds/README.md

 24000 kHz
 48000 kHz

-MP3 ABR and CBR is supported, with sample rates up to 320kBit/s.
+MP3 ABR and CBR is supported, with bit rates up to 320kBit/s.

 ### PWM Generation
 Sound is played with 12 bit accuracy.
 To support this at up to 48kHz sampling rates, the pico is overclocked to 180MHz